sree34u/Automate_-with_Python/README.md

 ## Project Structure

 - `hello.py` – First test script
-- `chapter_01/` – Exercises and notes from Chapter 1
+- `Age.py` – Using Else, If and elif
-- `chapter_02/` – Exercises and notes from Chapter 2
+- `` – Exercises and notes from Chapter 2
 - *(more chapters coming soon...)*

 ---